arfc/saltproc/doc/installation.rst

 Testing
 -------
 The SaltProc test suite has two types of tests: unit tests and regression tests.
 The unit tests check that the individual functions and classes of the ``saltproc`` module return the correct type of variales and correct values, where applicable.
 The regression tests run a full saltproc simulation and check the final result with an precalculated result.
+..
-We recommend users and developers use the `JEFF 3.1.2 libarary`_ for running the integration tests.
+   comment: We recommend users and developers use the `JEFF 3.1.2 libarary`_ for running the integration tests.
 This libaray is available for public download but needs to be processed to be used by Serpent.
 Check `this discussion page`_ for a guide on how to do this.
 To run the tests, execute:

 .. code-block:: bash